pruksmhc/buzzfeedAPI/README.txt

-This project is for Data Structures
+This project is for Data Structures class
 This project implements the following technologies:
 Front-end:
 React